bcgov/entity/docs/Way of Working/Firms requirements gathering.md

 Can you give me some examples of DBAs that were registered with us after April 8, 2011 where the owner was not a registered BC entity?
 Can't find any after this date (which might be the conversion date from when SP/GPs loaded into SOFI.
 So do we really need the ability to register a SP/GP with a non-registered business owner?

+Should staff be able to have multiple drafts on the go?
+Clients are not allowed (to prevent out of order filings).
+Do we want to allow staff to have multiple drafts?
+Are there scenarios that it would be useful?

 ----
 October 27, 2021